Cardinal characteristics and countable Borel equivalence relations: Borel boundedness and the union problem

 Then by definition of $\phi_0$, for each $k\geq n$ we have $x\mathrel{E}_k^{\phi_0(x)(k)}y$ and hence $x\mathrel{E}_k^{\psi(x)(k)}y$. \end{proof}

 As mentioned in the introduction, it is not known whether there exist Borel bounded countable Borel equivalence relations that are not hyperfinite.

-We conclude this section with a proof of the fact that Borel boundedness is closed under Borel reducibility.
-This result is Lemma 10 of \cite{bj}, but we present a proof that is designed to motivate our subsequent discussion about the definitions of other Borel invariant properties.
+We conclude this section with a proof of the fact that Borel boundedness is closed downward under Borel reducibility.
+This result is Lemma~10 of \cite{bj}, but we present a proof that is designed to motivate our subsequent discussion of several analogous combinatorial properties.

 \begin{prop} Let $E$ and $F$ be countable Borel equivalence relations on the standard Borel spaces $X$ and $Y$, respectively.
 If $E\leq_BF$ and $F$ is Borel bounded, then $E$ is Borel bounded. \end{prop}